 But what if you also bought a $500 Delta flight and a $500 hotel stay?
 The Delta SkyMiles Platinum card offers 3X miles per dollar on Delta purchases and direct hotel bookings, allowing you to earn 3,000 SkyMiles for the $1,000 spent.
 The Delta SkyMiles Gold card offers 2X miles on Delta purchases and only 1 mile per dollar on hotels, which means the $1,000 you put towards travel expenses would only net 1,500 SkyMiles.

-The Points Guy estimates Delta SkyMiles to be worth 1.2 cents apiece, making that 1,500-mile difference worth about $18 in rewards value.
+Based on Bankrate’s latest miles valuations, Delta SkyMiles are worth 1.3 cents apiece, making that 1,500-mile difference worth about $19.50 in rewards value.

 Why should you get the Delta SkyMiles Gold card?